peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Point to Point (pt2pt) OSU Benchmarks
 -------------------------------------

-Commands in the table below must run on 2 nodes with RoCE or Infiniband interconnect from Host to Host (CPU to CPU).
+Commands in the table below must run on two nodes with RoCE or Infiniband interconnect from Host to Host (CPU to CPU).
 You can invoke the command from either node, but directories must mirror one another or the tests will hang.

 .. note::
    The paths for the MPI and OMB commands presume both are installed in the ``/opt`` directory.
 Installation paths for your environment may be different and should be updated accordingly.